uhasker/getting-things-done-in-next-js/src/chapter1/10-modules.md

 export { getGreeting, greet };
 ```

-> You should use named exports if you need to export several values.
+> You should use named exports if you need to export several values/functions.

 Note that you can rename exports in an export list: